1Birdo/GoFlood/README.md

 | logs        | View audit logs     | Admin+         |
 | reinstall   | Reinstall bots      | Admin+         |

-## 📜 License
-MIT License - See LICENSE for details.

-## ⚠️ Disclaimer
-This project is for educational and research purposes only.
-The authors are not responsible for any misuse of this software.

 ## Easy Videos (21/06/25) - All the videos are old and need updating
 ## *Finishing (05/06/25)* Proxy  - Showing off Proxy POC
 https://github.com/user-attachments/assets/fbe96e3a-ed11-4ea2-b8f1-cb567129cba6